Vidiya726/Ex.No.5/README.md

 To test and compare how different pattern models respond to various prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios.
 Analyze the quality, accuracy, and depth of the generated responses

 ### AI Tools Required:
+he primary AI tool required for this comparative analysis is ChatGPT.
+To ensure consistency and enable a fair comparison across all test scenarios, the experiment should be conducted using the same version of the model (e.g., GPT-4) throughout the entire testing process.

 # Explanation:
 Define the Two Prompt Types: